mtillman14/mtillman14.github.io/_drafts/setting_up.md

 I also added the `paperurl` field.
 Unfortunately right now I have to manually add the PDF's.
 Maybe could be automated from Zotero in the future.

 # Talks
-1. Create a new `talks.csv` file and populate it with all of the talks you've given.
+1. Create a new `talks.csv` file and populate it with all of the talks given.
+For the url slug, I just used the abbreviation of the venue.
 2. In the third cell, change the first line to `talks = pd.read_csv("talks.csv")` and then run all of the cells.